 Angie Sorensen Fundraiser

-Angie Sorensen used to visit the emergency room once or twice a year with all the symptoms of a kidney stone.
+Angie Sorensen, of Ulen, MN, used to visit the emergency room once or twice a year with all the symptoms of a kidney stone.
 Over the last three years, it took Angie longer and longer to recover from these painful incidents with her kidney’s, and her pain became a more permanent part of her life.

 Angie sought help at a local pain clinic, and that was where she first heard about loin pain hematuria syndrome (LPHS), a rare pain syndrome that is characterized by unexplained flank pain and blood in the urine.
 Then after Googling the condition, she found many women who had sought treatment at the University of Wisconsin Health Renal Auto-transplant Program, but she didn’t feel quite ready for the treatment they had undergone so Angie continued trying to find treatment alternatives and ways to manage the pain.
 But Angie now knows that all those years of supposed “kidney stones” were actually symptoms of LPHS.